lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 function execute(bytes memory _data) public payable returns (bytes memory)
 ```

-Execute a payload on an ERC725 account.
+Execute a payload on a set [ERC725 X or Y smart contract](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md).

 MUST fire the [Executed event](#executed).

 _Parameters:_

 - `_data`: The call data to be executed.
-The first 4 bytes of the `_data` payload MUST correspond to one of the function selector in the ERC725 account, such as `setData(...)`, `execute(...)` or `transferOwnership(...)`.
+The first 4 bytes of the `_data` payload MUST correspond to one of the function selector on the ERC725 smart contract, such as `setData(...)`, `execute(...)` or `transferOwnership(...)`.

-_Returns:_ `bytes` , the returned data as abi-encoded bytes if the call on ERC725 account succeeded, otherwise revert with a reason-string.
+_Returns:_ `bytes` , the returned data as abi-encoded bytes if the call on ERC725 smart contract succeeded, otherwise revert with a reason-string.